LaurentVeyssier/Model-to-predict-Energy-consumption-City-of-Seattle/README.md

 - Harmonize the datasets so that they can be combined
 - Develop strategy for missing values
 - Decide on the features to keep and those to discard
-- Prepare the cleaned dataset for training and testing
+- Prepare the cleaned dataset for training and testing.
+Feature engineering.
 - Train model and test accuracy
 - Observe the most important features.
 These are the most important features in explaining the target variable (energy consumption).